Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 A no-effect dose for adverse developmental effects was not identified; the doses tested in monkey are 2 and 10 times the recommended human dose of 600 mg, on a mg/kg basis.

 There are no data on the presence of ocrelizumab in human milk, the effects on the breastfed infant, or the effects of the drug on milk production.
 Ocrelizumab was excreted in the milk of ocrelizumab-treated monkeys.
 Human IgG is excreted in human milk, and the potential for absorption of ocrelizumab to lead to B-cell depletion in the infant is unknown.
 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Ocrevus and any potential adverse effects on the breastfed infant from Ocrevus or from the underlying maternal condition.

 Females and Males of Reproductive Potential

-Women of childbearing potential should use contraception while receiving Ocrevus and for 6 months after the last infusion of Ocrevus [see Clinical Pharmacology (12.3)].
+Women of childbearing potential should use effective contraception while receiving Ocrevus and for 6 months after the last infusion of Ocrevus [see Clinical Pharmacology (12.3)].

 Safety and effectiveness of Ocrevus in pediatric patients have not been established.